Duration: 3 days, 2 nights

 Located in the heart of downtown Harrisburg, the Hilton is located along Restaurant Row where beer lovers can try some of the local brews while dining at some of the city's best restaurants.
 Visitors can unwind in one of the many guest rooms with modern amenities and a view of the city.Read More >

-Spend the day tasting some of Pennsylvania’s finest brews along the Susquehanna Ale Trail.
-Comprised of nine breweries and brewpubs in southern Pennsylvania including Lancaster Brewing Company in Lancaster, Pa., Liquid Hero Brewery in York Pa., Rumsprings Brewing Company in Bird-in-Hand, Pa., and Swashbuckler Brewing Company in Manheim, Pa., just to name a few.
-The trail celebrates the beer-loving heritage of the Germans who settled in PA and allows visitors to enjoy a variety of pints...
+Spend day two tasting some of Pennsylvania’s finest brews along the Susquehanna Ale Trail.
+Comprised of 13 breweries and brewpubs in southern Pennsylvania including Bube’s Brewery in Mount Joy, Pa., Battlefield Brew Works in Gettysburg, Pa., Rumspringa Brewing Company in Bird-in-Hand, Pa., and Swashbuckler Brewing Company in Manheim, Pa., just to name a few.
+The trail celebrates the beer-loving heritage of the Germans who settled in PA and allows...
 Read More >

-Wyndridge Farm is a new 77 acre property located in southern York County that recently renovated a 120 year old barn, cidery and brewery, along with a majestic tasting room.
-One of only two distilleries on the Mason-Dixon Wine Trail and the only one with cider, the property offers rustic elegance on a picturesque Pennsylvania farm.
-Visitors can enjoy a tour of Wyndridge Farm to see how each of their delicious brews are produced.Read More >
+Wyndridge Farm is a 77-acre property located in southern York County that renovated a 120-year-old barn into a cidery, brewery, and tasting room.
+Visitors can enjoy a tour of Wyndridge Farm to see how each of their delicious brews are produced while enjoying the picturesque views the farm boasts.Read More >

 Located in the old Walter Schnader tobacco warehouse originally built in 1900, Thistle Finch in Lancaster, Pa., produces traditional un-aged small batch rye whiskey made from local grains and distilled in a handmade copper pot.
 Visitors can enjoy samples in the tasting room, which also provides views of the distillery production area for an up-close look at the production process.Read More >